REditorSupport/vscode-R/README.md

 # R Extension for Visual Studio Code

 This [VS Code](https://code.visualstudio.com/) extension provides support for the [R programming language](https://www.r-project.org), including features such as R language service based on code analysis, interacting with R terminals, viewing data, plots, workspace variables, help pages, managing packages, and working with [R Markdown](https://rmarkdown.rstudio.com/) documents.
+See the [wiki](https://github.com/REditorSupport/vscode-R/wiki) for full documentation.

-The R and R Markdown syntaxes are located in a slibing package [vscode-R-syntax](https://github.com/REditorSupport/vscode-R-syntax).
+The R and R Markdown syntaxes are located in a sibling package [vscode-R-syntax](https://github.com/REditorSupport/vscode-R-syntax).

-Go to the [wiki](https://github.com/REditorSupport/vscode-R/wiki) to view the documentation of the extension.

 ## What's new in 3.0.0-rc